tentacleuno/tentacles.dev/content/posts/reactivity-for-the-rest-of-us.md.md

   .forEach(number => console.log(number));
 ```

 Can you see the similarities?
-You could say an Observable is a laz
+You could say an Observable is a lazily-evaluated array.